magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 * `:clr`: identify the MS Common Language Runtime (i.e., MS `.net`)

 There are two new reader literal forms: `#?` and `#?@`.
 At the moment we're only interested in the first one.
+The `#?` form is interpreted similarly to a `cond`: a feature condition is tested until a match is found, then the corresponding single expression is returned.

-The `#?` form is interpreted similarly to a `cond`: feature conditions are tested until a match is found, then the corresponding expression is returned.
+Take into account that those platform features and the corresponding reader literals are only available in source files with `.cljc` extension and you can't use them in `clj` and `cljs` source files.

-Those platform features and the corresponding reader literals are only available in source files with `.cljc` extension.
+That's enough to start using the not portable `valid-email-domain?` predicate in the portable `modern-cljs.login.validators` namespace to define a new non portable validator by using the `#?` reader literal.

-That's enough to start writing our our portable `modern-cljs.login.validators` namespace by using the `#?` reader literal to use the `valid-email-domain?` predicate that is available on the JVM platform only (we're not considering MS `.clr`).
+It's seems complex.
+Instead is very easy.

 ### validators.cljc